furbrain/tingbot-gui/docs/dialogs.rst

                              specified will be passed None as it's argument
     :param callable callback: A callback that will be called when the dialog is closed, one argument is passed, which is whatever the close method is called with.
+    :param transition:
+        - "popup" -- the dialog appears on screen as specified by xy, size and align.
+        - "slide_left" -- the dialog slides in to the left, width as per size, xy and align ignored
+        - "slide_right" -- the dialog slides in to the right, width as per size, xy and align ignored
+        - "slide_left" -- the dialog slides in downwards, height as per size, xy and align ignored
+        - "slide_left" -- the dialog slides in upwards, height as per size, xy and align ignored

     :Attributes:
         - *cancellable* -- If true, then the dialog can be closed by clicking outside its area.
 Any callback specified will be passed None as it's argument
         - *callback* -- A callback that will be called when the dialog is closed, one argument is passed, which is whatever the close method is called with.
 See :ref:`Callbacks` for more
+        - *panel* -- A panel to place widgets on - this allows the dialog to implement the sliding operation

     :Style Attributes: